rphlmr/react-router-hono-server/README.md

 When building for production, the Hono server is compiled as `build/server/index.js` and imports your React Router app from `assets/server-build-[hash].js`.

-To run the server in production, use `NODE_ENV=production node ./build/server/index.js`.
+To run the server in production, use `node ./build/server/index.js`.

 That's all!